vtt-lair/RickAndMorty_BrainBay/README.md

 ## Setup Importer and API
 1. Clone the repo.
 2. Open the Solution, it should to have the following projects to start ```but``` you might need to set the solution to use Multiple Startup Project.
-So make sure that the following two projects are set to start
+So make sure that the following two projects are set to start:
 ```
 - RickAndMorty.Api
 - RickAndMorty.Importer